codewyuu/CurSlate/README.md

 We welcome contributions!
 Please feel free to submit a Pull Request.

 # License

-MIT License - feel free to use and modify as needed.
+cc yuvraj 2025 - feel free to use and modify as needed.